douglas-gibbons/otto/src/assets/docs/tasmota.md

 ![screenshot](/assets/docs/images/tasmota-screenshot.png)

+Your device should now be sending and receiving messages to and from your MQTT broker.
 Now you need to create a configuration message on your MQTT broker to tell ʘttʘ all about your device.
-See the section below.

 #### Creating a Config Message for ʘttʘ